powsybl/powsybl-tutorials/metrix/src/main/README.md

 Source text
 5,000 / 5,000
 Translation results
-list of parries: with identical effectiveness, the parries are chosen in the order of the list.
+list of parades: with identical effectiveness, the parades are chosen in the order of the list.

 On the 3rd time step, the constraint in N remains unchanged.